yagoferrer/marker-spider/README.md

-h1.
-Overlapping Marker Spiderfier for Google Maps API v3
+## Overlapping Marker Spiderfier for Google Maps

 *Ever noticed how, in "Google Earth":http://earth.google.com, marker pins that overlap each other spring apart gracefully when you click them, so you can pick the one you meant?*